SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_human_presence_ak9753/README.md

 ## Summary ##

+This example project shows an example for Sparkfun Human Presence Sensor Breakout (AK9753) driver integration.

 The AK9753 is a low-power and compact infrared-ray (IR) sensor module.
 It is composed of four quantum IR sensors and an integrated circuit (IC) for characteristic compensation.
 The four IR sensors' offset and gain variations are calibrated at shipment.
 An integral analog-to-digital converter provides
 16-bit data outputs.
 The AK9753 is suitable for several-foot human detectors by using the external lens.